kjgpta/Code-Switch-Language-Modeling-for-English-and-Malay/Normalizing and Translate English Data/README.md

 # Normalizing and Translate English Data
-IMDA consists of data with several tags.
+NSC consists of data with several tags.
 So, if we directly input this data into a translator, translation produced is incorrect.
 ## Problems with English Data
 - Numbers present in sentence in the text form, when using our technique converts one number into malay and not other.
 Ex.